Last Updated on January 16, 2023 by DMEditor

 For starters, it’s incredibly user-friendly.
 You can build an online store from the ground up without necessarily hiring a developer.
 All you need is a basic understanding of its plug-and-play framework to set up or scale any e-commerce website component.

 And speaking of scaling, another outstanding feature is Shopify’s extensive array of integration options.
 With over 2400 different apps, its App Store is nothing like the typical marketplaces we’ve seen on other e-commerce store platforms.

 Users have taken advantage of this to customize their stores accordingly.
 You can embed pretty much any functionality in mind without even the tiniest bit of coding.
 So, of course, it makes sense why the volume of the App Store downloads had hit 7 million by 2017.

 Well, apart from that, Shopify is also renowned for its wide range of attractive website themes.
 They come in all shapes and sizes, plus customizable layouts to suit different types of online stores.

 If the thought of handling the downloadable Magento code scares you out of your wits, you might want to consider a much simpler option of adopting 3dcart instead.
 Just like the name suggests, 3dcart is a shopping cart solution that offers online selling functionalities at a cost.
-And in contrast to Magento, it’s completely based on the cloud like Shopify.
+And in contrast to Magento, 3dcart is a completely cloud-based platform just like Shopify.